heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

 ## Starting from scratch

-- I keep everything in a Projects folder.
-Create a new project folder and navigate to it.
+- **Create a new project folder and navigate to it.** I keep everything in a `Projects` folder.
 Be sure to change "new-project" to the package name you intend to use.

   ```bash
   cd ~/Projects/heygrady/